danieldavilaaleman/Arctic_Microbiome_Evolution/OPERA-MS.md

 ## Improvemnet of assembly
 To improve asselmbly, I use kneaddata to remove low quality reads and remove duplicate (create a conda environment for this software) and chopper for remove reads <500 bp  and quality <8 in nanopore reads **NOTE:For some reason dorado does not remove QC <8 which was the command that I requesrted**

+**Kneaddata output:** Because I do not use a DB for remove read contaminats, the final output of kneaddata to use in the assmebly is repeats.removed.fastq

 ```
 #!/bin/bash
 ####### Reserve computing resources #############